theGhostJW/pyrethrum/Backlog.md

 ### laws
 * check count of errors vs expected
 * verify treeshake
-* make hooks maybes
 * check release - may be done
 * check for overlapping events - may already be done
 * check tests strat inside the right fixture - may be done
 * think about locs
+* make hooks maybes
 * generalise hooks - nodeBracket frequency (Every | Thread | Once) (acc)
-* try validity??
+* genrative tests - try validity??